 - Zinc deficiency: Zinc is necessary to synthesize vitamin A

-Although additional supplementation of vitamin A may be necessary in this cases, one should never exceed the Recommended daily allowance (RDA) since vitamin A abuse can be very harmful, especially when it is done by Vitamin A supplements.
+Although additional supplementation of vitamin A may be necessary in these cases, one should never exceed the Recommended daily allowance (RDA) since vitamin A abuse can be very harmful, especially when it is done by Vitamin A supplements.
 This is especial applied to pregnant and breastfeeding women.
 The excess of this vitamin can affect the fetus or the baby.

-– Spirulina for night blindness: Spirulina supplements to people with vision problems, such as macular degeneration or night blindness could be very convenient.
+Spirulina supplements to people with vision problems, such as macular degeneration or night blindness could be very convenient.

 More information about night blindness and its natural treatment.